thecppzoo/zoo/presentations/C++-online-2025-external-polymorphism-and-type-erasure.md

 ### Innovation chain

 External polymorphism is a set of ideas that were floating around by 1997; Chris Cleeland, Douglas C. Schmidt and T. Harrison articulated it and gave it the name.
 The most recent version of this paper seems to be Cleeland and Schmidt's "External Polymorphism", readily available at [Schmidt's Vanderbilt](https://www.dre.vanderbilt.edu/~schmidt/PDF/C++-EP.pdf).
-This paper does not seem to have been particularly influential, other than having been cited by Kevlin Henney in his very important article "Valued Conversions", that appeared in the [C++ Report magazine in July-August 2000](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=4610004b383e5c4f2dffbea0019c85847e18fff4)  That is the paper that proposes `any`, which was then followed by Doug McGregor's `boost::function` component, starting in 2001, that is essentially what we have today in the standard library as `std::function`.
+This paper does not seem to have been particularly influential, other than having been cited by Kevlin Henney in his very important article "Valued Conversions", that appeared in the [C++ Report magazine in July-August 2000](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=4610004b383e5c4f2dffbea0019c85847e18fff4)  That is the paper that proposes `any`, which was then followed by Doug McGregor's `boost::function` component, starting in 2001, that eventually became `std::function` without changes of significance.

 ### Giving polymorphism to types that don't have it

 I will explain EP in a different way to how it is normally explained:
 Adapters for objects so the objects can be used through a runtime-polymorphic interface, without participating in ownership of the objects.
+The essence of EP is to map the compile-time polymorphism of C++ to the runtime.

-The motivation for EP was to simplify debugging: the authors wanted to easily "dump" or trace the state of objects of arbitrary types, that would not necessarily have that feature of dumping.
-Let's rephrase a little bit that requirement in the way most practitioners refer to this, as *serialization*, futhermore, let's be happy to simply "insert" into an `std::ostream`.
+The motivation for EP, according to the paper, was to simplify debugging: the authors wanted to easily "dump" or trace the state of objects of arbitrary types, that would not necessarily have that feature of dumping.
+Let's rephrase a little bit that requirement in the way most practitioners refer to this, as *serialization*, furthermore, let's be happy to simply "insert" into an `std::ostream`.
 Just to make the example more complete, let's say we would also want to be able to get the `std::type_index` of the object.
 Notice that we would want to be able to do this even for objects of types such as `int`, `double`, that have no runtime-polymorphism capabilities of their own.

 If we knew all the possible types of the objects that we want to give polymorphism to them, we could use `std::variant`, or the older techniques of "type switching" that we still see today in plain C code that deals with polymorphism.